stastnypremysl/lsql-csv/README.md

 If you want to concatenate strings without cat, you can write `a.1","a.2`.
 #### From blocks
 There must be exactly one from block (possibly empty) in the beginning of the command.
 The block can contain any files (and stdio in `-` format).
 You can use any syntax you would otherwise use in bash to select these files (wildcards, expansion,...).
 You can also overname the file using `NAME=stmt`.
+If there are more than 1 matching of stmt, the files will be named `(NAME, NAME1, NAME2,...)`.

 Example: